Dongfeng Fengguang 330: Overview

+Dongfeng Fengguang 360

 A crossover version featuring plastic black cladding body lower trim parts called the Fengguang 360 was also available in the Chinese market for the 2015 model year with prices ranging from 57,900 yuan to 74,900 yuan.

 The Fengguang 360 model is available with two four-cylinder power plants.
 The engine options are a 1.3 liter engine with 78 hp and a 1.5 liter engine with 116 hp, both engines are mated to a 5-speed manual transmission.